SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 2

 This phrase aims to find research about the provision of public services, infrastructure, and social protection policies in any way related to unpaid care and domestic work.
-The structure is _action + social services etc + unpaid care and domestic work_.
+The structure is _action + social services/infrastructure etc + unpaid care and domestic work_.

+Services, infrastructure and policies mentioned in <a href="#f6ca">Yamamoto (2018)</a> include:
+- the structure of social welfare, contributions into pensions via care work (e.g. child credit), or taxes and tax breaks (valuing)
+- piped water, water sanitation/purification, irrigation and electricity/modern energy (public services/infrastructure)
+- public investment in care services and care industry, such as childcare, preschool, personal care, elderly care, nursing homes, care facilities (public services),
+- parental leave (policies/shared responsibility)
+- flexible work hours (policies/share responsibility)
+- mobile banking and delivery of shopping (services)

 ```py
 TS=